ynotstartups/notes/notes/reminders.md

 # What Am I Doing Now?

-- Kazuo Ishiguro
+- Books - Kazuo Ishiguro

-  - come rain or come shine
   - the remains of the day
   - a pale view of hills

 - 60 minutes of piano practice per day

-  - **Progress** page 168 - adult piano adventure 1
+  - **Progress** page 170 - adult piano adventure 1

 ## Long Term Reminders